Macuahuitl

-A macuahuitl (/nah/), plural māccuahuimeh, is a Mesoamerican weapon consisting of a wooden sword with several embedded obsidian blades.
+A macuahuitl (Note: /məˈkwɑːwɪt(əl)/ mə-KWAH-wit(l); māccuahuitl /nah/, māccuahuimeh) is a Mesoamerican weapon consisting of a wooden sword with several embedded obsidian blades.
 The name is derived from the Nahuatl language and means "hand-wood".
 Its sides are embedded with prismatic blades traditionally made from obsidian, which is capable of producing an edge sharper than high quality steel razor blades.
-The macuahuitl was a standard close combat weapon.
+The macuahuitl was a standard close-combat weapon.

 Use of the macuahuitl as a weapon is attested from the first millennium CE, although specimens can be found in art dating to at least pre-classic times.
 By the time of the Spanish conquest, the macuahuitl was widely distributed in Mesoamerica.
 The weapon was used by different civilizations, including the Aztec (Mexicas), Olmec, Maya, Mixtec, Toltec, and Tarascans.

 At least two examples of this weapon, allegedly three, survived the conquest of the Aztec Empire and are documented in modern literature: one was part of the Royal Armoury of Madrid until it was destroyed by a fire in 1884.
 Another two were excavated within Mexico City in the 20th century, though only one has subsequently been displayed to the public and is well-documented.
 The oldest replica is a macuahuitl created by the medievalist Achille Jubinal in the 19th century.

-As a result of their scarcity, most of is what known about the macahuitl comes from contemporaneous accounts and illustrations that date to the 16th century and earlier.
+As a result of their scarcity, most of what is known about the macahuitl comes from contemporaneous accounts and illustrations that date to the 16th century and earlier.